Skip to main content

 Summary

-3. Correct export: Export component named Editor
+3. Export correctly: Export a component named Editor

 Key points:

-• Export name Editor cannot be changed
+• The export name Editor must not be changed